rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 </figcaption>
 </figure>

-This application is of course a contrived example.
+This application is, of course, a contrived example.
 In this case, an nginx instance isn't even strictly needed.
 However, nginx instances (or anything equivalent, for that matter) are frequently used to proxy the actual web applications in real scenarios, so I chose to include it. nginx could also serve static files, if your application needs them.

-The code for this web application, as well as the Dockerfile's and the manifest files are available at [rubik/kubernetes-tutorial](https://github.com/rubik/kubernetes-tutorial).
+The code for this web application, as well as the Dockerfiles and the manifest files are available at [rubik/kubernetes-tutorial](https://github.com/rubik/kubernetes-tutorial).

 ## Provisioning a Kubernetes cluster
 If you would like to follow along, and I highly recommend doing so, you need to be able to connect to a Kubernetes cluster.
-The are two easy ways.
+There are two easy ways.

 #### Google Kubernetes Engine (GKE)
 The easiest way, which I recommend for this tutorial, is to create a brand new